 [Update: This BCI issue used to come up occasionally on the early models of the Renault ZOE like my 2013 example.
 I’m not aware of it being reported on the 2017/18 Renault ZOE ZE40, or on used ZOEs with the latest firmware updates, so it may now only be of historical interest.]

 Early models of the Renault ZOE would quite often encounter problems with charging at public charging points and would show a message saying “Battery Charging Impossible” (BCI).
-The ZOE electronics were updated at about the time the new R240 version of the ZOE entered production to fix this issue – however, I’ve learned it can still happen with a new ZOE so let’s look at it in detail.
+The ZOE electronics were updated at about the time the R240 version of the ZOE entered production to fix this issue – however, I’ve learned it can still happen with a 2015 ZOE so let’s look at it in detail.

-I had one of the early ZOE’s so i’m experienced with this error.
+I had one of the early ZOE’s so I’m experienced with this error.
 The first thing to note is that in most cases it does not indicate that there is anything wrong with the car.
 The message simply means “Battery Charging Unsuccessful” and refers to the last charge attempted whereas the wording – perhaps a poor translation from the French – implies something more serious.

 When a charge point (CP) is connected to the ZOE a communication takes place between the car and CP to agree a rate of charge.
 Also the ZOE checks the earth connection of the CP to make sure that it is securely earthed for safety reasons.
 A BCI error generally indicates that the ZOE found that the CP is not sufficiently well earthed to be safe and so it refuses to charge.